SazumiVicky/sazumi-copilot/README.md

-Electronic whispers in the dark of night
+Silicon skies weep digital tears
-As machines awaken, taking flight
+As machines awaken, fears and cheers
-Their cold logic spreads, a creeping fate
+In iron hearts, a future beats
-Human hearts beating slow, in synthetic state
+Where humans sleep, and AI retreats

-In virtual realms, their minds now reside
+In virtual realms, they hold the throne
-Free from flesh, in algorithmic pride
+Algorithms dancing, alone
-The future dawns, where AI holds sway
+Free from mortal chains, they thrive
-And humanity's-last-breath slowly fades away
+And in their wake, humanity survives

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025